mike-mcrae/mike-mcrae.github.io/_pages/about.md

 I am a Ph.D. candidate in Economics at Trinity College Dublin.

-My [research](/research/) focuses on applied microeconomics, with particular interest in media economics, the evolution of norms, and political economy.
+My [research](/research/) focuses on applied microeconomics, with particular interest in media economics, the evolution of norms, and the economics of AI.

 My data [projects](/projects/) focus on the creation of large-scale historical text datasets using advanced machine learning techniques, including neural networks and transformer models.